-In the initial meeting of the inspection team, there should be a health and safety briefing from a member of the partnership's staff.
-The partnership should provide a brief position statement on its strategic priorities and its current stage of development.
-After that, the team should discuss with senior leaders the improvement priorities identified by the partnership and the progress that it is making in its improvement work.
-The reporting inspector will confirm these arrangements with the partnership during the pre-inspection phone call.
+In the initial meeting of the inspection team, there should be a health and safety briefing from a member of the college staff.
+The college should provide a brief position statement on its strategic priorities and its current stage of development.
+After that, the team should discuss with senior leaders the improvement priorities identified by the college and the progress that it is making in its improvement work.
+The reporting inspector will confirm these arrangements with the college during the pre-inspection phone call.

-Inspectors will sample, test and validate the partnership's own priorities and its evaluations of its strengths and areas for improvement and any other strengths and areas for improvement which the reporting inspector identifies.
+Inspectors will sample, test and validate the college's own priorities and its evaluations of its strengths and areas for improvement and any other strengths and areas for improvement which the reporting inspector identifies.
 The discussions will also consider the evidence that inspectors need to review.
 This will include learning walks, session observations, sampling learners' written work, and interviews with learners, staff, employers (where appropriate) and other stakeholders.